Skip to content

 • Dimension scores: small contributions to quality and risk.

-• Source: the six agents above.
+• Source: the seven agents above.

 • Output: a single AgentResult whose evidence is the union of every child agent’s evidence and whose conviction delta is the weighted sum.